-You can also go through e-mails that have piled up over time and reply to the most important.
+You can open up your laptop on a plane and go through e-mails that have piled up over time and reply to the most important.
 Better still, if the aircraft has wi-fi then carry out that research you just haven’t found time for.
 The flight is a suitable environment to catch up as there are little or no distractions.

 This will not only keep you occupied but may also save time and save you from that last-minute panic.
 You can arrive at the meeting or presentation you are traveling for nicely prepared.

 Just remember to carry headphones to listen to music and make your working experience even more fun so it doesn’t feel like another day in the office.

 I have spent many happy hours just looking out of the window when I have been on long flights and watching the changing landscapes below.

 My mind normally starts to wander when I do this.
 I find myself thinking “Where would I choose to live if I was down there” or remembering past visits to similar landscapes.